benbrastmckie/ModalHistory/README.md

 ### Time and Location

->[!INFO] The seminar will be held in the Stata Building, room `32-D831` at MIT on Mondays from 2-5pm.
+>[!Note] The seminar will be held in the Stata Building, room `32-D831` at MIT on Mondays from 2-5pm.
 > I am always happy to meet after the seminar and to hold office hours by appointment at `32-D962`.

 ### Further Particulars